centreon/centreon-archived/doc/fr/api/clapi/objects/broker_cfg.rst

 daemon                   Link this configuration to cbd service (0 or 1)

-stats_activate           Enable statistics (0 or 1)
+_activate           Enable statistics (0 or 1)

 correlation_activate     Enable correlation (0 or 1)
 ======================== ==================================================

-Listinput, Listoutput, Listlogger, Listcorrelation and Liststats
+Listinput, Listoutput, Listlogger and Listcorrelation
 ----------------------------------------------------------------------------------

 If you want to list specific input output types of Centreon Broker, use one of the following commands: